choria-io/website/docs/content/configuration/choria_server/_index.md

   * It has a massive scope for security problems.
 We have luckily found very few actionable YAML attacks in MCollective but it's a ever present concern
   * Cross language portability problems

 As shown above in the status list there's a huge change happening here - the whole network protocol is now JSON pure.
 This is a big big change in behaviour, I've tried to mitigate a lot of this and people who wrote agents as per the official guides will hopefully not notice problems.
-Further mitigation is needed and I will do those soon once I can be a bit more aggresive in the kinds of changes I can make to the MCollective code.
+Further mitigation is needed and I will do those soon once I can be a bit more aggressive in the kinds of changes I can make to the MCollective code.
 This is a first step towards that.

 If however you have your own custom agents and clients/applications I urge you to carefully test them in development under this new mode of operation.